Prunus subg. Prunus: Additional sections

 Species of the following sections were not presented in the results of Shi et al. (2013).
 Therefore, their relationship with the sections proposed by Shi et al. (2013) is unclear.

 Sect.
 Chamaeamygdalus

 Prunus sect.
-Chamaeamygdalus Spach used to be included in the Amygdalus-Persica clade.
+Chamaeamygdalus (Spach) Dippel used to be included in the Amygdalus-Persica clade.
 However, molecular phylogenetic research indicates that it should be excluded from the Amygdalus-Persica clade.
 The phylogenetic positions of the species in this section are still uncertain.